What Are Hemorrhoids?

 The role of both active ingredients was discussed in previous products.

-- Lidocaine (a local anaesthetic) relieve pain and also helps to control itchiness.
+- Lidocaine (a local anesthetic) relieves pain and also helps to control itchiness

 Spray formulation may ease the application for some individuals.
 The main question (which I cannot answer) is how much of the active ingredient can be delivered from the droplets expelled from the spray?

-Where can you buy Germoloids HC spray for the treatment of haemorrhoids?
+Where can you buy Germoloids HC spray for the treatment of hemorrhoids?

 5. Germoloids Hemorrhoid Treatment suppositories

 Germoloids suppositories represent the same combination of active ingredients as Germoloid ointments.
 Germoloids suppositories for hemorrhoids can be used on their own or in combination with the ointment.
 Can you use Germoloids Hemorrhoid Treatment suppositories in pregnancy or breastfeeding?

 The same advice applies to the use of Germoloids Hemorrhoid Treatment suppositories.
 Medical advice from a doctor should be sought before using Germoloids Hemorrhoid Treatment suppositories in pregnancy.